SurajKumarpandey001/Voice-Translator/README.md

 Background noise can affect speech recognition accuracy.

 👨‍💻 Author
-Developed with ❤️ Ch Atul Kumar Prusty
+Developed with ❤️ Suraj Kumar

 Let me know if you want me to add:
 - A GIF demo